yupyub/PathFinding_Visual/readme.md

 <img>

 Select the heuristic function to use, then enter the weight of the heuristic function.
 We recommend a value between 1 and 3 at the beginning.
 (If the weight is zero, the function will work just like Dijkstra Algorithm.)

+The A_Star algorithm may not find the optimal path.
+Instead, the A_Star algorithm finds the appropriate path in a faster time.
 <img>

  ## 4. Dijkstra Algorithm